roberthart56/projects/Rob_log/Nov2020/README.md

 ### Nov 17

 **At Science Center**
-- Replaced wide belts on Clank with 6mm belts, and added some missing bearings.
+* Replaced wide belts on Clank with 6mm belts, and added some missing bearings.
-- Glued a stack of plywood and Garolite bottom for a new [saddle.](https://roberthart56.github.io/SCFAB/SC_lab/Projects/rotating_saddle/index.html)
+* Glued a stack of plywood and Garolite bottom for a new [saddle.](https://roberthart56.github.io/SCFAB/SC_lab/Projects/rotating_saddle/index.html)
-- Brought Pi2B home.
+* Brought Pi2B home.
 Try to load it up with, and document:
-  - pyUPDI
+  * pyUPDI
-  - pyOCD
+  * pyOCD
-  - Arduino IDE for Arduino UPDI
+  * Arduino IDE for Arduino UPDI
-  - AVR crosspack toolchain.
+  * AVR crosspack toolchain.

 ### Nov 18

 **At home**
  - work on programming tutorial for new HTMAA micros:  https://github.com/roberthart56/projects/edit/master/Programming_Nov_2020
- -
+ - Download phone and google drive pictures and videos.

 ### Nov 19

+###Nov20